datahub-project/datahub/docs/api/tutorials/modifying-dataset-deprecation.md

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Update Deprecation
+# Modifying Deprecation

-## Why Would You Update Deprecation?
+## Why Would You Use Deprecation?

 Deprecation indicates the status of an entity.
 For datasets, keeping the deprecation status up-to-date is important to inform users and downstream systems of changes to the dataset's availability or reliability.
 By updating the status, you can prevent issues and ensure users have access to the most reliable data.

 ### Goal Of This Guide

-This guide will show you how to update deprecation status of a dataset `fct_users_created`.
+This guide will show you how to read or update deprecation status of a dataset `fct_users_created`.

 ## Prerequisites